The Seller's Right to Cure a Failure to Perform in International Sales

 Nordic Journal of Commercial Law, pp. 1-19, 2005

 A defaulting party’s right to cure a failure to perform under the condition that such cure does not create any – or at least any excessive – hardship for the aggrieved party, has emerged from American relational reforms of sales law (UCC Art.
 2-508) to become a staple of modern contract law, and of modern sales law in particular.
-This study reviews, analyses and compares the respective provisions governing the seller’s right to cure a failure to perform under two important legal regimes, that of the UN Sales Convention 1980 (CISG), pertaining to international sales, and the Principles of European Contract Law 2003 (PECL) which does not distinguish between domestic and international transactions.
-It supplies a normative framework for the relations between the right to cure, the right to damages, and the right to terminate a contract, within a unified matrix of remedial and quasi-remedial measures.
+This study provides an analytical framework for contractual cure in international transactions, then presents, analyses and compares the respective provisions governing the seller’s right to cure a failure to perform, with relation to the right to terminate the contract, to damages and to performance, under several legal regimes, with emphasis on the UN Sales Convention 1980 (CISG).

 Number of Pages in PDF File: 19